empower science

 for patient care

 The Foundation Patient & Clinical Pharmacy contributes to the promotion of clinical pharmacy in science as well as the transfer of clinical research findings into practice.
-The aim is to improve drug safety and patient safety for each individual patient by supporting innovative research projects.
+Our goal is to improve drug safety and patient safety for each individual patient.

 Funding